marthacr1/Weather-app-project/README.md

-# ⛅ Skyveil — Weather Forecast App
+# A Weather Forecast App

 A real time weather forecast web app built with **Python + Flask** and the **OpenWeatherMap API**.